Murder of Trang Phuong Ho: Investigation and aftermath

 Cambridge and Harvard police and the Middlesex County district attorney's office investigated the killings and quickly concluded that Tadesse had killed Ho, injured Nguyen, and then taken her own life; no other suspects were identified.
-Investigators recovered Tadesse's handwritten diaries, which chronicled years of social isolation, despair, and violent fantasies, and noted that she had recently missed several exams and clinical appointments.
+Investigators recovered Tadesse's diaries, which chronicled years of social isolation, despair, and violent fantasies, and noted that she had recently missed several exams and clinical appointments.

 Days before the killings, an envelope containing a photograph of Tadesse and a typewritten note promising a "very juicy story" had been mailed anonymously to The Harvard Crimson.
-Though it had been discarded at the time, it was retrieved from a trash can in the newspaper's offices after the murders.
-Reporting in the months that followed highlighted Tadesse's prior treatment at Harvard University Health Services, the letters she sent to strangers seeking friendship, and the absence of a coordinated institutional response to her deteriorating mental state.
+Though it had been discarded, it was retrieved from a trash can in the newspaper's offices after the murders.
+Reporting in the months that followed highlighted Tadesse's treatment at Harvard University Health Services, the letters she sent to strangers seeking friendship, and the absence of a coordinated institutional response to her deteriorating mental state.

 Legal proceedings

 In February 1998, Ho's family filed a wrongful death lawsuit in Middlesex County Superior Court against Harvard University and several Dunster House administrators, alleging negligence and seeking damages for "wrongful death, conscious pain and suffering and emotional distress".
 The complaint asserted that the university and its employees had sufficient information about Tadesse's severe psychological distress and risk of violence that they should have acted to protect Ho and other students.

 Harvard denied legal responsibility in court filings, arguing that it could not reasonably have foreseen or prevented the killings and that it owed no specific duty under Massachusetts law to protect Ho from her roommate.
 The case was settled out of court in 1998.

 Commentators and later reporting noted that, in the years after the murders, Harvard expanded its counseling staff, created mental-health liaison roles in the undergraduate Houses, and restructured parts of its health services, changes that administrators and observers linked in part to scrutiny triggered by the Dunster House killings and the Ho family lawsuit.